 On the western tip of Phillip Island you’ll find the Nobbies Centre at Point Grant with stunning views over Bass Strait.

-There is also a cafe, gift shop and the Antarctic Journey attraction.
+There is a cafe, gift shop and the Antarctic Journey attraction in the main center.

 What can families see and do at the Nobbies Centre?